Frequently Asked Questions

 The project is led by neobrain, known in the emulation community for his work on emulators like Dolphin, PPSSPP, or Citra.
-Due to a distinct lack of a good solution for 3DS emulation on Android, he decided it's time to fill that gap.
+He started Mikage in 2016 to mix up the 3DS emulation scene once more, since progress of other projects was stagnating.

 What games are supported?

-Mikage's emulator core is currently in early development stage, but it's already able to play a small number of commercial titles in addition to many homebrew applications, albeit at slow performance.
-Check the screenshots archive for some examples.
+Mikage's emulator core is continuously in development, but it's already able to play a good number of commercial titles in addition to many homebrew applications.
+Check our Twitter and YouTube pages for some examples.

-We announced Mikage in this early state to give the community a chance to follow its development and progress.
-Over the next couple of months, we'll rapidly improve compatibility and performance, and regularly share improvements.
-A year from now, we hope any game you throw at Mikage will work more likely than not.
+In 2018, Mikage was announced a very early state to give the community a chance to follow its development and progress.
+Since then, compatibility and performance have rapidly improved, and further improvements are anticipated in the future.
+In the future, we hope any game you throw at Mikage will work more likely than not.

 We strongly believe emulation at full speed is an elementary part of preserving the 3DS faithfully.
-Current performance reflects Mikage's early state and will dramatically improve in future builds.
+Thanks to sophisticated optimization techniques, Mikage allows for realtime gameplay in many titles nowadays.

-This is a very common phenomenon among early-state emulators, and it's actually a luxury problem: Mikage has been able to run commercial games since the day it was announced and if it weren't for this impressive initial level of emulation accuracy, no one would even ask about performance.
+Performance used to be much slower when we initially announced Mikage, as is common for early-state emulators.
+Even then it was actually a luxury problem: Mikage has been able to run commercial games since the day it was announced and if it weren't for this impressive initial level of emulation accuracy, no one would even ask about performance.

 Where can I get Mikage?